 So thank you, Kraft, for your unwrapped pellets of caramel.
 Please don't discontinue them.
 I'll keep buying them even when I don't really need them, which is how a bag wound up in my pantry and sat there for months until I finally was in the mood to make Caramel Oat Bars.

-These are kind of like the classic “Caramelitas” which call for caramel sundae sauce, but of course I used caramel bits for a firmer, harder, center.
-With the coconut, toasted nuts, and chocolate, these bake into a thick, chewy, candy-like bar which I really like.
-If you chill them, make sure to bring them to room temperature before serving or you may break tooth.
+These are kind of like the classic "Caramelitas" which call for caramel sundae sauce, but I used the bits for a firmer, harder, center.
+With the coconut, toasted nuts, and chocolate, these bake into a thick, chewy, candy-like bar which we really like.
+If you chill oat bars, make sure to bring them to room temperature before serving or you may break a tooth.

 - 3 tablespoons packed light brown sugar

 - 3 tablespoons granulated sugar

 - ¾ cup plus a tablespoon old fashioned oats

 - ⅓ cup very lightly packed angel flake coconut